 So, those of us, like me, who have a mental illness have somehow put crazy energy out there into the world in order to attract chronic illness our way?
 If we’re gripped by psychosis, is that because of something we’ve put out there into the ether?
 And when we try to end our lives, is that because we’re not shooting out enough “good vibes”?

 Blaming people for mental illness and whatever other difficult things that happen to them seems like it comes from a rather privileged place.
 If Bob Proctor can “vibrate” away his problems, and take home a massive paycheque while he’s at it, that’s great for him, but it does sweet diddly squat for those of us stuck with mental illness.

 Shouldn’t your actions matter?

-I’m not interested in mincing words, so I’ll conclude that the law of attraction as a whole is a load of BS, but there are still some positive things to take away from it.
+Its many fans do not change the fact that the law of attraction is based on nothing more than hot air and the money that the whole machine generates.
+That being said, there are still some positive things to take away from it if one ignores its faulty underlying premise.
 Make sure your attitude is helping you, not getting in your way.
-The vibes that you put out towards other people are likely to end up being reflected back to you in some way, so follow the golden rule and do unto others, etc.
+The way you treat other people is likely to end up being reflected back to you in some way, so follow the golden rule and do unto others, etc.

 You may also be interested in the post Can You Manifest a Purple People Eater?

 Writing about science and debunking pseudoscience makes my heart sing!
 Visit the How to Spot Pseudoscience to explore other Science Corner posts on Mental Health @ Home.